JavaScript Arrays

 let signs = new Array('Red'); // creates an array with one element 'Red'Code language: JavaScript (javascript)

-JavaScript allows you to omit the new operator when you use the Array() constructor.
+JavaScript allows you to omit the new operator when using the Array() constructor.
 For example, the following statement creates the artists array.

 let artists = Array();Code language: JavaScript (javascript)